-Available Borrowing Resources - Our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") provides for a revolving line of credit ("Credit Line") that expires on April 30, 2025.
-We expect to renew our credit agreement with U.S. Bank prior to its expiration.
-The Credit Line has a maximum availability up to \$100.0 million, subject to meeting certain financial conditions, including an accounts receivable coverage ratio ("AR Ratio").
-This AR Ratio is calculated monthly and adjusts the current Credit Line total availability.
-At March 31, 2024, the Credit Line total availability was \$52.2 million based upon the AR Ratio.
-At April 3, 2024, the Credit Line total availability was \$61.3 million based upon the AR Ratio.
+Available Borrowing Resources - Our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") provides for a revolving line of credit ("U.S. Credit Line") that expires on April 30, 2025.
+We expect to renew our credit agreement with U.S. Bank prior to its expiration; however no assurance can be given that future financing will be available or, if available, that we will be offered terms satisfactory to us.
+The U.S. Credit Line has a maximum availability up to \$100.0 million, subject to meeting certain financial conditions, including an accounts receivable coverage ratio ("AR Ratio").
+This AR Ratio is calculated monthly and adjusts the current U.S. Credit Line total availability.
+At September 30, 2024, the U.S. Credit Line total availability was \$65.6 million based upon the AR Ratio.
+At October 11, 2024, the U.S. Credit Line total availability was \$67.0 million based upon the AR Ratio.

-The Credit Line may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
-Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were none at March 31, 2024.
-At March 31, 2024, we had an outstanding balance of \$46.0 million on our Credit Line and \$6.2 million of availability.
+The U.S. Credit Line may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
+Amounts available for borrowing under the U.S. Credit Line are reduced by the balance of any outstanding letters of credit, of which there were none at September 30, 2024.
+At September 30, 2024, we had an outstanding balance of \$37.0 million on our U.S. Credit Line and \$28.6 million of availability.